javascript-tutorial/en.javascript.info/1-js/2-first-steps/20-object-methods/article.md

 func.apply(obj, [1, 2, 3]);
 ```

-In old times `apply` was more powerful, because it allows to form the array of arguments dynamically.
+In old times `apply` was more powerful, because it allows to create the array of arguments dynamically.
+Their number is not hardcoded at code-write time.

-But in the modern language, we have the spread operator `'...'` and can use it to unfurl an array into the list of for `call`, so these two are equal:
+But in the modern language, we have the spread operator `'...'` and can use it to convert an array into a list of for `call`, so these two are equal:

 ```js
 let args = [1, 2, 3];